asma142-sd/Financial-Banking-Management-System/README.md

 A console-based banking and financial services simulator developed in Java.
 The project implements core Object-Oriented Programming (OOP) principles to model real-world fintech workflows discovered through domain research on modern banking platforms like HBL, Meezan Bank, and PayPal.

-This project was developed as a Complex Computing Problem (CCP) assignment for the Object-Oriented Programming course (Semester 2) at Bahria University, Karachi Campus (BUKC).

 ## 🚀 Key Features

 ### 1. User & Account Management